Luke 6 Lesson

 ACKNOWLEDGING OUR SINS

-One of the ways that we can become less judgmental is by acknowledging that we are sinners.
-That is because all of us are sinners!
-(Romans 3:23,1 John 1:8) Left to our own devices, none of us would be found worthy to enter Heaven.
-It is only through theredeemingblood of Jesus that our relationship with God is possible.
+One of the ways that we can become less judgmental is by acknowledging that we are all sinners.
+(Romans 3:23,1 John 1:8

 Consider the following three verses: